vvanhee/Google-Local-Search-iOS/README.markdown

 Note that this API has been unfortunately deprecated by Google in late 2010, so it will stop working around late 2013.

-A brief overview of this class is also available on the [Tot a Go Go iPhone App Blog][TAGGBlogPost].
+A detailed guide to implementing this (for the novice) is also available on the [Tot a Go Go iPhone App Blog][TAGGBlogPost].

 ## Usage